 Stamp Magazine is the primary monthly magazine for stamp collectors in the UK-- available both on line, and as a paper magazine by subscription.

 - World Stamp News

 World Stamp News is online newsfeed of ongoing news from the world of stamp collecting.
 This one is continuously updated, rather than published by a schedule.

 All images in this article are the original work and property of the author; all the stamps are in the author's personal collection.
 Photos may be reused/republished ONLY with a proper attribution and link pointing back to this article.

-This article was first published on March 19th, 2014
+This article was first published on Squidoo, on March 19th, 2014.

 Are you a stamp collector?
 Have you ever been one?
 For how long have you been collecting?
 What are your interests?
 Did you used to have a collection, but gave it up at some point?
 Do you think you might take up collecting, again?
 Does stamp collecting sound like a hobby you'd be interested in?